kgghislain/orion-website/README.md

 2. database
 This directory contents the pghandler.js file.
 That file contains all functions to communicate with the PostgresSql data base.
 In the same directory, we have the *queries/* directory which contains javascript abstractions for every single SQL request performed in pghandler.js.

-3. server
-This directory contents the pages.js file.
-That file contains functions that takes arguments and generate web pages using the ejs in the *contents/* directory.